Simultaneously Dissipative Operators And The Infinitesimal Moore Effect In Interval Spaces: INTRODUCTION

 One of shortcomings of stepwise interval methods is the following.
 The intervals determining the solution of a system are often expanded in the course of time irrespective of the method and step used.
 The simplest example of strong expansion of intervals during a short time, belonging to R.Moore, is given in [1].
 The phenomenon of interval expansion, called the Moore sweep effect (or simply the Moore effect), essentially decreases the efficiency of interval methods.
 Earlier the Moore effect was investigated only for some particular systems and particular intervals [1].

 In the present work the notions of the interval and the Moore effect are formalized and the Moore effect is studied for autonomous systems on positively invariant convex compact.

 Formally, one can get rid of the interval expansion for any globally stable system (i.e. such a system, any solution of which is stable according to Lyapunov).
-To demonstrate that, let consider a smooth autonomous system:
+To demonstrate that, let consider a smooth autonomous system: on the positively invariant compact $B \subset \Bbb{R}^n$.
+Construct a metric $\rho$ on the set $B$, assuming for any $x \in B, y \in B$: where \ $x(t),\ y(t)$ \ are the solutions of the system (1) with the initial conditions $x(0)=~x,$ $y(0)=~y$.
+This metric is contracting for (1), i.e. for any pair $x(t)$, $y(t)$ of the solutions of (1) with the initial conditions in $B$